Please join us

 Newcomers in the Tampa Bay area may find two ongoing programs to be of particular benefit: FCM's four-week class series "Introduction to Mindfulness & Meditation" (visit our Programs/Classes for more information and upcoming class dates), and our weekly Wednesday Evening "Meditations for Mindful Living."

 In addition to weekly meditation, we offer many other opportunities to join with our community to deepen your practice of mindfulness.
-Some examples are monthly Days of Mindfulness, classes and workshops, group work meditation, and social activities, just to name a few.
-Please check our Calendar for information about upcoming events, as well as additional information provided in this Program section.
+Some examples are monthly Daylong Retreats, classes and workshops, group work meditation, and social activities.
+Please check our Calendar for information about upcoming events, as well as additional information in this Program section.

 Frequently asked questions